-The committee's new function to advise the minister on priorities for development of new methods or variations acknowledges that there may be a need for method prioritisation outside of an expression of interest process.
-For example, if the committee completes a method review and finds there is a need to vary or remake a method.
+The Committee's new function to advise the minister on priorities for development of new methods or variations acknowledges that there may be a need for method prioritisation outside of an expression of interest process.
+For example, if the Committee completes a method review and finds there is a need to vary or remake a method.

+SLIDE 13